GravityWolfNotAmused/Dayz-Deathmatch-Init-File/README.md

           break;
       }
  ```
-3. Finally, you need to call dress_player(), arm_player(), and give_utilities() inside of the new case and pass the correct inputs into those functions.

 ### Reminder:
   Some items, which maybe provided by Item name lists, may not be completely integrated yet.
 I've had this issue testing the M249, and one AK, I believe it was the AK101; however, this could changed with DayZ Updates.